Materials-Informatics-Class-Fall2015/MIC-AL7075-PARTICLES/_posts/2015-12-06-finalpost.markdown

 We want to be able to predict the life-limiting FIP for a given particle cluster, load amplitude, and load biaxiality.
 We will be using the Fatemi-Socie FIP to quantify fatigue lives, defined by $$FIP_{FS} = \frac{\gamma}{2} ( 1 + k\frac{\sigma}{\sigma_y} )$$.
 In this equation $\sigma$ is the tension on the maximum shear plane, $\sigma_y$ is the cyclic yield stress, $\frac{\gamma}{2}$ is the maximum plastic shear and k is a calibration constant for multi-axial fatigue (usually taken as 0.5).
 In this particular project, we have investigated the non-local averaged FIP surrounding the particles.
 An averaging volume of ~5% particle volume is used.
 The maximum of these FIP determines the life-limiting crack extension into the matrix.

 **Data**
 We have 6 microstructure images taken from multiple samples all in the short transverse plane.
 A 21x21x21 microstructure created from delta microstructures was used to train the 6 strain tensor MKS models.
-The six microstructure images range from 100x100 to 1200x1200 um were used in the creation of 10 200x200x200 element microstructure reconstructions.
+The six microstructure images range from 100x100 to 1200x1200 $\mu$m were used in the creation of 10 200x200x200 element microstructure reconstructions.
 ![An example of one of the microstructure images](/MIC-AL7075-PARTICLES/img/Presentation_Images/refined-4.png)
 ![Reconstruction](/MIC-AL7075-PARTICLES/img/3D_reconstruction_2.png)